Sheargrub/ngiab-teehr/README.md

-# teehr-nextgen
+# ngiab-teehr
-A repository for coupling TEEHR with Nextgen simulation output.
+A repository for coupling TEEHR with Nextgen-In-A-Box (NGIAB) simulation output.

 Warning: This code is highly experimental!